Language-Technology-Assessment/European-open-AI-index/pages/news/musgo-framework.md

 ---
-title: MUSGO- A New Companion to Our Framework
+title: MusGO- A New Companion to Our Framework
 description: "We acknowledge the efforts of researchers of MUSGO and add new models to our index. "
 author: Nityaa Kalra
 date: 2025-07-18
 status: unpublished
 ---

-# MUSGO: A New Companion to Our Framework
+# MusGO: A New Companion to Our Framework
 <author :author="author"></author>
 <date :date="date"></date>